 - demonstrates our church as positively impacting the community; and

 - increases our understanding of the issues of people who are disadvantaged,

 … so that the young adults learn to live satisfying, independent lives in a connected, networked community.

 The ILYA program includes many projects that serve this deserving population.
 For example we…

-- provide tutoring for high school and college courses, assistance with application forms and entrance exam practice
+- provide tutoring for high school and college courses and assistance with application forms and entrance exam practice;

 - To volunteer to send periodic care packages, please click here.

 - To donate furniture and household items, please click here.